 The Sustainability Committee ("SC") conducted materiality assessment through meetings and discussions to identify, prioritise and validate ESG topics that are material the Group.
-In prioritising the material ESG factors, the SC considered the likelihood and potential impact of issues affecting business continuity and development as well as environment and social impacts to stakeholders.
+In prioritising the material ESG factors, the SC considered the likelihood and potential impact of issues affecting business continuity and development as well as environment and social impacts to internal and external key stakeholders.